mozilla/pontoon/specs/0113-light-theme.md

 # Feature explanation

-Users are able to switch between themes in their settings.
+Users are able to switch between `Dark theme` and `Light theme` in their settings.
 Each theme is represented with a title and a radio box.
-As soon as the theme is selected, it gets applied and the settings get saved.
+As soon as the theme is selected, it gets applied and the setting get saved.
 The default theme is the dark theme.

 A "Sync with system theme" checkbox allows users to let the browser pick the theme from the OS setting using the [prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) CSS media feature.